billryan/algorithm-exercise/zh-cn/binary_search/first_bad_version.md

  *     public:
  *     static bool isBadVersion(int k);
  * }
- * you can use VersionControl::isBadVersion(k) to judge wether
+ * you can use VersionControl::isBadVersion(k) to judge whether
  * the kth code version is bad or not.
 */
 class Solution {